 - Citrix recommends that you create resource group, network security group, virtual network, and other entities before you provision the Citrix ADM agent virtual machine, so that the network information is available during provisioning.

-- For Citrix ADM agent to communicate with Citrix ADM and the Citrix ADC instances, ensure that the recommended ports are open.
-For complete details about the port requirements for Citrix ADM agent, see Ports.
+- For the Citrix ADM agent to communicate with Citrix Application Delivery and Management and the Citrix ADC instances, ensure that the recommended ports are open.
+For complete details about the port requirements for the Citrix ADM agent, see Ports.

 To install the Citrix ADM agent on Microsoft Azure Cloud: